Move Semantis: Two Nice Properties

 Keep the performance in your mind

-You can implement functions like swapMove with move semantic in mind.
-If your data types are not moveable the functions will also work for only copyable types.
+You can implement functions like swapMove with move semantics in mind.
+If your data types are not moveable, the functions will also work for only copyable types.
 The compiler will use the classic copy semantic as a fallback.
-Therefore, you can quite comfortably migrate an old C++ codebase to modern C++.
-Your program is in the first iteration correct and in the second iteration fast.
+Therefore, you can comfortably migrate an old C++ codebase to modern C++.
+Your program is correct in the first iteration and fast in the second.

 What's next?